elisemercury/Duplicate-Image-Finder/README.md

 Folder paths must be specified as a Python string.

 ## Output
-The DIF gives two types of output that you may use depending on your use case:
+DifPy gives two types of output that you may use depending on your use case:

 A **dictionary** of duplicates/similar images that were found: